yliu-hashed/shimmers-hdl/Sources/Shimmers/Documentation.docc/Articles/Getting Started with Shimmers.md

 which makes writing correct hardware much easier.

 > Tip:
-Swift has good debug infrastructure.
+Swift has a good debug infrastructure.
 If you use a competent IDE for Swift, you can get code stepping and variable inspection.
 This power is lacking in Hardware design, but Shimmers gets it for free, as your design is just regular Swift.